xaya/xaya_tutorials/Unity Mover.md

 ![Settings filled in](img/Unity-connection-settings-filled-in.png)

-These settings are used with XAYAConnector as we'll see below.
+These settings are used with XAYAWrapper as we'll see below.

+How these settings make their way to XAYAWrapper follows this path:

+1. Settings are saved as member variables in `MoveGUIAndGameController`
+2. `XAYAConnector.LaunchMoverStateProcessor` sets 2 additional parameters and starts a [coroutine](https://docs.unity3d.com/ScriptReference/MonoBehaviour.StartCoroutine.html) with `StartEnum` in order to continue starting the XAYAWrapper
+3. `XAYAConnector.StartEnum` uses Ciela Spike's ThreadNinja to start an asynchronous coroutine with `DaemonAsync`
+4. `XAYAConnector.DaemonAsync` finally constructs the `XAYAWrapper` (`wrapper`) and calls its `Connect` method

+The following walks through those steps all the way from initially getting the settings to finally connecting and disconnecting the XAYAWrapper.

 ## Saving Settings